 Safeguarding Public Health

-Arguably, GFSI’s most critical role is to reduce incidents of foodborne illness through the implementation of its global benchmarked standards, which are far more rigorous and encompassing than many local regulations.
+Arguably, GFSI’s most critical role is to reduce incidents of foodborne illness by implementing its global benchmarked standards, which are far more rigorous and encompassing than many local regulations.
 This is especially crucial in the face of emerging food safety risks and trends.

 Reducing Costs for Businesses